singh-man/books/crackingTheCoding/14_databases.md

 Outlining the core objects should give us a good sense of what the tables should be.
 How do these tables relate to each other?
 Are they many-to-many?
 One-to-many?

-If Buildings has a one-to-many relationship with Apartments (oneBuilding has many Apartments), then we might represent this as follows:
+If Buildings has a one-to-many relationship with Apartments (one Building has many Apartments), then we might represent this as follows:

 ![](media/IX_14_01.JPG)